MateoProjects/MAI/IMAS/Teoria/LECTURE 9 Cooperation in MAS (IV) voting protocols.md

 * Calculability A social preference ordering <* should exist for all possible inputs
 * Completeness <* should be defined for every pair of alternatives (o, o')∈O
 * Linearity <* should be antisymmetric and transitive over O
-* Anonimity / No dictatorship
+* Anonymity / No dictatorship
 * Unanimity / Pareto efficiency If ∀i ∈A (o <i o') then (o <* o‘)
 * Neutrality: The outcome of the social choice rule should not depend on how alternatives are named or ordered
 * Independence of irrelevant alternatives: Removing / Adding an irrelevant alternative should not affect the winner of the vote